Diary of a Network Geek

 Say Hello to Brian

-Filed under: Advice from your Uncle Jim,Criticism, Marginalia, and Notes,Geek Work,Life, the Universe, and Everything,Red Herrings,Review — Posted by the Network Geek during the Hour of the Rat which is in the wee hours or 3:35 pm for you boring, normal people.
+Filed under: Advice from your Uncle Jim,Criticism, Marginalia, and Notes,Geek Work,Life, the Universe, and Everything,Red Herrings,Review — Posted by the Network Geek during the Hour of the Sheep which is mid-afternoon or 3:35 pm for you boring, normal people.

 Brian Rothenberg of Wilco Computer Products is my new hero.